How do I sign up to become a member?

 - Can I hire a kiln?

-Yes, although this service is only open to members.
-If you are a non-member we recommend Jo Davies kiln firing service just up the road from us.
+If you have a commission with a tight deadline you might want to contact Jo Davies kiln firing service just up the road from us.

 - When did Turning Earth open?

 Turning Earth opened in December 2013.
 It was the first studio of this kind in London, and is closely based on similar community studios in the US.

 You can contact us through various means listed on the 'Contact' page.